Quantum transport calculations: An effective medium theory based on the projector augmented wave method with the plane-wave basis: Results and Discussion

 Fig.~\ref{fig:result}(d) compares $\tau(E)$ computed using EMT-PW, EMT-LCAO, and NEGF-LCAO for the Al-WSe$_2$-Al junction.
 The junction consists of a two-dimensional semiconducting WSe$_2$ monolayer, approximately 3 nm in length, sandwiched between two bulk aluminum electrodes.
 Unlike the Al-C-C-Al junction with one-dimensional electrodes, we find that the transmission coefficient calculated from EMT-PW is relatively unaffected by the lead length.

-The results of EMT-PW and EMT-LCAO show good agreement for $\tau(E)$ across the entire energy range.
-Both methods, which use periodic boundary conditions, exhibit a band gap that aligns well with the band gap computed from NEGF-LCAO, which models an open system.
+The results of both EMT-PW and EMT-LCAO, which use periodic boundary conditions, exhibit a band gap that aligns well with the band gap computed from NEGF-LCAO, which models an open system.
 All three methods reveal a transmission gap and display P-type semiconducting tunneling junction behavior.

 However, a larger discrepancy in $\tau(E)$ outside the band gap is observed between the results from EMT-PW and EMT-LCAO (both using periodic boundary conditions) and NEGF-LCAO (which models an open system with leads extended to infinity through boundary condition matching).
 The methods with periodic boundary conditions tend to yield smaller $\tau(E)$ values compared to NEGF-LCAO.